-The DET1B power supply bundle includes both the DET1A and LDS9.
-It can be used to replace the battery in our DET series detectors.
-To use the DET1B, simply replace the battery cap and battery with the included DET1A adapter, and then insert the 2.5 mm mono plug from the LDS9 power supply into the adapter.
-This procedure is depicted in the animation to the right.
+The DET2B power adapter bundle includes both the DET2A power adapter and the LDS12B power supply.
+This power adapter bundle can be used to replace the battery in our DET series detectors.
+To use the DET2B, simply replace the battery and spring-loaded cap with the included DET2A adapter, insert the 3-pin plug from the LDS12B power supply into the adapter, and screw the adapter into the detector.
+This procedure is depicted in the animation to the above right.